 So, I just remembered a couple more places where you can enjoy the views without scratching and slapping.
 But they are very much part of the theme - exposed and breezy!
 And here again is our main must-read midge page...taa-daa...

 Thinking back over the years: I’ve been eaten alive on woodland walks west of Banchory, on Deeside, and driven to distraction further upriver, beyond the Linn of Dee.
 (See our blog, somewhat dramatically entitled 'Attack of the Killer Midges'.)
 In the west, Glen Torridon can be horrendous.

 The path to the mountain Suilven from Inverkirkaig, the carpark at Stac Pollaidh, the island of Jura...round the point from Arisaig, all along the shore from Inverie in Knoydart - the list goes on...bad language on the sacred isle of Iona, endless scratching in the far-too-popular Glen Etive (thanks again, Mr Bond).
 And these are just a few of the occasions I could list.

-In short, name me a Highland rural location by forest or loch or wet moor or peat-land on a still night in summer - and I’ll recommend the Smidge That Midge Insect Repellent 75 ml .
-You’re going to need it.
+In short, name me a Highland rural location by forest or loch, wet moor or peat-land on a still night in summer - and I'll recommend the Smidge that Midge or even the Avon Skin So-Soft.
+You're going to need it.